James Baldwin: Death

 On December 1, 1987, Baldwin died from stomach cancer in Saint-Paul-de-Vence, France.
 He was buried at the Ferncliff Cemetery in Hartsdale, near New York City.

 Fred Nall Hollis took care of Baldwin on his deathbed.
 Nall had been friends with Baldwin since the early 1970s, when Baldwin would buy him drinks at the Café de Flore.
 Nall recalled talking to Baldwin shortly before his death about racism in Alabama.
 In one conversation, Nall told Baldwin: "Through your books you liberated me from my guilt about being so bigoted coming from Alabama and because of my homosexuality."
 Baldwin insisted: "No, you liberated me in revealing this to me."

-A few hours after his death, his novel Harlem Quartet, published earlier in the year, won the French-American Friendship Prize (having a week earlier lost by one vote in Paris the Prix Femina, awarded to the “best foreign novel of the year”).
+A few hours after his death, his novel Harlem Quartet, published earlier in the year, won the French-American Friendship Prize (having a week earlier lost by one vote in Paris the Prix Femina, awarded to the "best foreign novel of the year").

-At the time of Baldwin's death, he was working on a memoir, Remember This House, focused on his recollections of personal interactions with civil rights leaders Medgar Evers, Malcolm X and Martin Luther King Jr. Following his death, the publishing company McGraw-Hill took the unprecedented step of suing his estate to recover the $200,000 advance they had paid him for the book, but by 1990, the lawsuit had been dropped.
+At the time of his death, Baldwin was working on a memoir, Remember This House, focused on his recollections of personal interactions with civil rights leaders Medgar Evers, Malcolm X and Martin Luther King Jr. Following his death, the publishing company McGraw-Hill took the unprecedented step of suing his estate to recover the $200,000 advance they had paid him for the book, but by 1990, the lawsuit had been dropped.
 The unfinished manuscript is the basis of Raoul Peck's 2016 documentary film I Am Not Your Negro.